Max Planck Institute for Biology of Ageing: Cologne Graduate School of Ageing Research

 The Cologne Graduate School of Ageing Research was established in 2013 as a joint venture of the Graduate School of the Cellular Stress Responses in Aging-Associated Diseases (CECAD Graduate School) and the International Max Planck Research School for Ageing (IMPRS AGE).
 Associated institutes are the Cluster of Excellence - Cellular Stress Responses in Aging-Associated Diseases (CECAD), the Max Planck Institute for Biology of Ageing, the Max Planck Institute for Metabolism Research, the University of Cologne and the University Hospital of Cologne.
-The Graduate School offers exceptionally talented junior research scientists from all over the world the opportunity to obtain their doctorate in the field of ageing research within a three-year structured programme.
-Application requires a M.Sc. degree (or equivalent) and is possible from August 15 until November 7, 2022 for the upcoming application period.
-The structured graduate programme annually starts between July and October.
+The Graduate School offers exceptionally talented junior research scientists from all over the world the opportunity to obtain their doctorate in the field of ageing research within a four-year structured programme.
+Application requires a Master's degree (or equivalent) and is open annually in summer/autumn.
 The doctoral degrees are awarded by the University of Cologne.

-Since 2019 the Cologne Graduate School of Ageing Research offers a Master Fellowship programme for excellent and motivated students that wish to learn more about ageing research, while pursuing the Master studies in the Biological Science or Biochemistry Master programme of the University of Cologne.
+Since 2019, the Cologne Graduate School of Ageing Research has offered a Master Fellowship programme.
+This programme awards up to 5 Master fellowships per year to excellent students who are particularly interested in the field of ageing research.
+Applications for the Master Fellowship programme are possible every year in spring/summer.
+Students complete their Master's degree in one of the University of Cologne's Master programmes in 'Biological Sciences' or 'Biochemistry and Molecular Medicine'.